Rushdi al-Kikhya: Career

-Khikhya supported the coup that ousted Husni al-Za'im in August 1949 and allied himself with Syria's new leader, President Hashim al-Atasi.
-Khikhya became minister of interior in a cabinet headed by Atasi himself that lasted from August to December 1949.
-Khikhya then became chairman of the Constitutional Assembly that drafted a new constitution for Syria.
+Kikhya supported the coup that ousted Husni al-Za'im in August 1949 and allied himself with Syria's new leader, President Hashim al-Atasi.
+Kikhya became minister of interior in a cabinet headed by Atasi himself that lasted from August to December 1949.
+Kikhya then became chairman of the Constitutional Assembly that drafted a new constitution for Syria.
 In September, he became a deputy for Aleppo and was elected speaker of the parliament.

-The leadership of the People's Party including Khikhya pushed to form a union with Iraq, to curb any future Israeli eastward expansion.
-However, Khikhya withdrew from the political life upon the formation of the United Arab Republic in 1958.
+The leadership of the People's Party including Kikhya pushed to form a union with Iraq, to curb any future Israeli eastward expansion.
+However, Kikhya withdrew from the political life upon the formation of the United Arab Republic in 1958.

-He died in 1987 in Nicosia, Cyprus, and was buried there.
+He died on 14 March 1987 in Nicosia, Cyprus, and was buried there.